Cape Point in South Africa- 21 Helpful Tips and Tricks

 During our day trip we had lunch at the Cape Point restaurant.
 Admittedly, it was the only option available to us in the area, but luckily it was very nice!

-This is the most famous restaurant in Cape Point, which is located at the Cape of Good Hope.
+This is the most famous restaurant in Cape Point in South Africa, which is located at the Cape of Good Hope.
 Since December 1995, the Two Oceans Restaurant has been serving sushi and seafood.
 With glass walls and a sea view, it’s almost like being on a cruise ship – just without the sea sickness!

 The 3-course set menu costs R385 (£22 GBP).
 You’ll find delicacies such as game fish, ostrich carpaccio, citrus cured hake, and Norwegian salmon on the menu.
 They also have vegan options available!
 There’s a separate shellfish menu, a kid’s menu and a range of sides too.